-- 1. Isolation of DNA from plant tissue/animal cells and determination of its purity - 2.
-Quantification of isolated DNA by spectrophotometeric method - 3.
-Isolation of plasmid DNA from bacteria and determination of its purity - 4.
-Quantification of isolated plasmid DNA by spectrophotometeric method - 5.
-Estimation of DNA using Diphenylamine reagent - 6.
-Determination of Tm of DNA & estimation of G+C content - 7.
-DNA electrophoresis in agarose gel - 8.
-Isolation of RNA from Yeast and determination of its purity - 9.
-Quantification of isolated RNA by spectrophotometeric method - 10.
-Estimation of RNA using Orcinol reagent - 11.
-RNA electrophoresis in formaldehyde-agarose gel - 12.
-Effect of UV radiation on the survival of E.coli - 13.
+- 1. Isolation of DNA from plant tissue and determination of its purity & quantify using spectrophotometric method - 2.
+Isolation of plasmid DNA from bacteria and determination of its purity & quantify using spectrophotometric method - 3.
+Estimation of DNA using Diphenylamine reagent - 4.
+Determination of Tm of DNA & estimation of G+C content - 5.
+DNA electrophoresis in agarose gel - 6.
+Isolation of RNA from Yeast and determination of its purity & quantify using spectrophotometric method - 7.
+Estimation of RNA using Orcinol reagent - 8.
+RNA electrophoresis in formaldehyde-agarose gel - 9.
+Effect of UV radiation on the survival of E.coli - 10.
 Study of repair mechanism by photoreactivation in E.coli after UV irradiation